kpiwko/jira-miner/README.md

 # JIRA Miner ![CI](https://github.com/kpiwko/jira-miner/workflows/CI/badge.svg) [![Coverage Status](https://coveralls.io/repos/github/kpiwko/jira-miner/badge.svg?branch=main)](https://coveralls.io/github/kpiwko/jira-miner?branch=main)

 A tool to gather data from JIRA and query them locally for better speed and more flexible query language than jql.
 The tool stores entries available in JIRA locally in [Loki.js](http://lokijs.org) database in a file.
-This means the tool has no dependency but Node.js
+This means the tool has no dependency but Node.js.

 ## Usage

 The tool is intended to act both as command line tool or a library in other projects.
 In order to be able to effectively query something, you need to populate the database first.
 Afterwards, you can query content of the database pretty easily.

-You can install the tool by
+You can install the tool by running
 ```
 npm install -g jira-miner
 ```